equinor/omnia-tutorial/presentations/expose.rst

      additional backend infrastructure to improve API performance.
    * *Sharing* - when consuming and curating existing data you are suddenly a producer as well.
 Consider if your value-added work should be shared.
    * *Data Catalog* - To be a part of the Data Platform, we should datasets to Data Catalog.
+   * *Publishing in APIM* - Should be published in APIM.